trubrics/trubrics-docs/docs/new_to_trubrics/what_is_trubrics.md

 **With a few lines of code**, you can start sending all user & AI events to Trubrics.
 We'll then take care of the rest, and **send you daily insights into your inbox** or slack channel.
 Simply reply to any insights that you receive, to **customise them to evolve with your business**.

-??? question "What are events?"
+??? question "What are user & AI events?"
     User events can be any user click in your app, or a message to your AI assistant.
 AI events can be the response of an AI assistant, or any action carried out by the AI, such as a database query.

-To dive deep into the insights that you receive, you can visit the Trubrics app.
+To dive deep into the insights that you receive, you can visit the [Trubrics app](https://app.trubrics.com).

---> *TODO: insert dashboard image*?

 ??? question "How does product analytics for AI apps differ from regular product analytics?"